madrilene/lenesaile.com/src/en/pages/index.md

   intro: "I'm writing about things related to web development.
 Projects, approaches and observations, things I have learned or consider important."
 cta:
   title: 'Get in touch!'
-  lead: "Have you opened a restaurant?
+  desktop: "Have you opened a restaurant?
 Do you design clothes and need a shop?
 Are you a coach?
 An actress, actor, singer?
-Have you set A cousin made you a website 10 years ago and it's going badly?...
+Have you set A cousin made you a website 10 years ago and it's going badly?..."
-\n\n Send me an e-mail at [hola@lenesaile.com](mailto:hola@lenesaile.com) and tell me about your project, opportunities or whatever you have in mind!
+  lead: "Send me a mail at [hola@lenesaile.com](mailto:hola@lenesaile.com) and tell me about your project, opportunities or whatever you have in mind!
 I'm always up for a chat."
 ---

 I make sure that a website is ==fast and loads only what is necessary==.
 The visitor should be able to find his way around immediately and the website should be ==accessible and usable for all people== regardless of any disability.